 Please bring a mask with you for your appointment.
 If you do not have a mask, we will give you will be provided with a mask and you can go to your appointment.

 Support persons who answer yes to any of the questions are not permitted to enter the building.
+Please speak with your loved one’s care team in advance to be approved to accompany them as a support person.

 To see the screening questions that you can expect to be asked, please click here.
 Please review these questions 24 hours before each appointment and if you answer yes to any of these questions, please call your cancer care team immediately.
 Your cancer care team will talk about your care choices with you.